intelowlproject/IntelOwl/docs/source/Usage.md

 #### Observable analyzers (ip, domain, url, hash)
 * VirusTotal_v3_Get_Observable: search an observable in the VirusTotal DB
 * VirusTotal_v2_Get_Observable: search an observable in the VirusTotal DB using the old API endpoints
-* HybridAnalysis_Get_Observable: search an observable in the HybridAnalysis DB
+* HybridAnalysis_Get_Observable: search an observable in the HybridAnalysis sandbox reports
 * OTXQuery: scan an observable on Alienvault OTX
 * TalosReputation: check an IP reputation from Talos
 * Robtex_Forward_PDNS_Query: scan a domain against the Robtex Passive DNS DB